UBOdin/EttuBench/README.md

 ## Introduction
-This repository contains all the code and data we use to produce experimental results in paper "Towards Effective Log Clustering"
+This repository contains all the code and data we use to produce experimental results in paper "Similarity Measures for SQL Query Clustering"

 ## Organization of the repository
 - data folder: Contains all data files that are used in the experiments